FredKSchott/snowpack/CONTRIBUTING.md

 The `--verbose` flag enables additional logs which will help to identify the source of a problem.
 The `--reload` will clear the local cache which might have been created by a different `snowpack` version.
 Learn more about [Snowpack's CLI flags](https://www.snowpack.dev/#cli-flags).

+## Pull Request Guidelines

+- Checkout a topic branch from a base branch, e.g. `master`, and merge back against that branch.

+- If adding a new feature:

+  - Provide a convincing reason to add this feature.
+  - Add accompanying tests if applicable.

+- If fixing bug:

+  - If you are resolving a special issue, add `(fix #xxxx)` (#xxxx is the issue id) in your PR title for a better release.
+  - Provide a detailed description of the bug in the PR.
+Live demo preferred.
+  - Add appropriate tests if applicable.

+- Ensure all tests have been passed.

 ## Discussion

 [Join the Pika Discord](https://discord.gg/rS8SnRk)